-As a school we educate all staff in the signs and indicators of sexual exploitation.
-We use the child exploitation risk assessment form (CERAF) and associated guidance from the Hampshire Safeguarding Children Partnership (HSCP) to identify students who are at risk and the DSL will share this information as appropriate with children's social care.
+We educate all staff in the signs and indicators of sexual exploitation.
+Children who have been exploited will need additional support to help maintain them in education.
+We use the child exploitation risk assessment form (CERAF) and associated guidance from the Hampshire Safeguarding Children Partnership to identify students who are at risk; the DSL will share this information as appropriate with children's social care.